JohanneJayde/Eagle-Adventures/README.md

 I also experimented with using lambda expressions and generics.
 One of the coolest things that I did was create a simplistic deserializer.
 I did this when I was reading about reflection and also about how the `Newtonsoft` JSON library worked.
 I made it so that the method `DeserializeObject<T>()` would take in a generic of type `T`.
 It would get a list of properties of the type `T` and then iterate through them and create a list of `T` of deserialized objects.
 Although it wasn't perfect, it was very interesting to try and replicate already existing code to see how it really worked.

-As I have not gotten more exposure to C#, it's cool to see how much I've changed when it's come to coding in it.
+As I have gotten more exposure to C#, it's cool to see how much I've changed when it's come to coding in it.

 #### Improving Object-Oriented Programming knowledge.
 This project helped me get better at my understanding of OOP.
 Because I didn't know if this project was going to be picked up again, I tried to make sure that I programmed it well.
 The most important thing I learned was to figure out how to slim the code down.